intel/intel-device-plugins-for-kubernetes/README.md

 To support interconnected GPUs in Kubernetes, XeLink sidecar is needed.

 The [XeLink XPU Manager sidecar README](cmd/xpumanager_sidecar/README.md) gives information how the sidecar functions and how to use it.

+## Intel GPU Level-Zero sidecar

+Sidecar uses Level-Zero API to provide additional GPU information for the GPU plugin that it cannot get through sysfs interfaces.

+See [Intel GPU Level-Zero sidecar README](cmd/gpu_levelzero/README.md) for more details.

 ## Demos